 - What is a Petoskey Stone?

-Scientifically speaking, A Petoskey Stones started out as corals called Hexagonaria percarinata.
-Each piece of Petoskey Stone represents a piece of a coral colony, which later fossilized into rock form.
+Scientifically speaking, A Petoskey Stones started out as coral called Hexagonaria percarinata.
+Each Petoskey Stone represents a piece of a coral colony, which later fossilized into rock form.

 - Where does the name ‘Petoskey Stone’ come from?

 Petoskey Stones are named for the area where they are found in greatest abundance, which centers on Petoskey, Michigan.
 Legend has it that the word ‘Petoskey’ originates from the Native American word for “rays of the sun”.
 If you look at the stone closely, he coral’s tentacles appear to radiate from the mouth of the coral, resembling the rays of the sun.